krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

     [class]{}-[func]{twoSumBruteForce}
     ```

-This method has a time complexity of $O(n^2)$ and a space complexity of $O(1)$, which is very time-consuming with large data volumes.
+This method has a time complexity of $O(n^2)$ and a space complexity of $O(1)$, which can be very time-consuming with large data volumes.

 ## 10.4.2 &nbsp; Hash search: trading space for time

-Consider using a hash table, with key-value pairs being the array elements and their indices, respectively.
-Loop through the array, performing the steps shown in Figure 10-10 each round.
+Consider using a hash table, where the key-value pairs are the array elements and their indices, respectively.
+Loop through the array, performing the steps shown in Figure 10-10 during each iteration.

 1. Check if the number `target - nums[i]` is in the hash table.
 If so, directly return the indices of these two elements.
 2. Add the key-value pair `nums[i]` and index `i` to the hash table.